unicode-org/icu4x/docs/tutorials/intro.md

 # 5. Data Management

-While the locale API is purely algorithmic, many internationalization APIs use data to perform operations.
+While the locale API is purely algorithmic, many internationalization APIs require more complex data to work.
 The most common data set used in Unicode Internationalization is called `CLDR` - `Common Locale Data Repository`.

 Data management is a complex and non-trivial area which often requires customizations for particular environments and integrations into projects ecosystem.

-The way `ICU4X` plugs into that dataset is one of its novelties aiming at making the data management more flexible and enable better integration in asynchronous environments.
+The way `ICU4X` plugs into that dataset is one of its novelties, aiming at making the data management more flexible and enabling better integration in asynchronous environments.

-In result, compared to most internationalization solutions, working with `ICU4X` and data is a bit more explicit. `ICU4X` provides a trait called `DataProvider` and a number of concrete APIs that implement that trait for different scenarios.
+In result, compared to most internationalization solutions, working with data in `ICU4X` is a bit more explicit. `ICU4X` provides a trait called `DataProvider` (as well as `BufferProvider` and `AnyProvider`) and a number of concrete APIs that implement these traits for different scenarios.
 Users are also free to design their own providers that best fit into their ecosystem requirements.

 In this tutorial we are going to use ICU4X's "test" data provider and then move on to a synchronous file-system data provider which uses ICU4X format JSON resource files.